skusunam/angular-todo/README.md

 5) Difference between $apply and $digest? - MVP (DONE)

-6) Read more about 'git flow" and try to follow it.'
+6) Read more about 'git flow" and try to follow it.

+7) Show all the hooks to implement Animations using Angular?